-Richardson's article portrays Field's as a store that welcomed women from all classes, as they wanted it to appear to shoppers.
+Richardson's article portrays Fields as a store that welcomed women from all classes, as they wanted it to appear to shoppers.
 Still, the history of department stores has also shown that sales floors were subdivided into departments that catered to particular clientele with social differentiation in mind.
-Guides and other sales staff would usher shoppers around the store to find what they wanted, but like good real estate agents, they kept shoppers within their own income zones.
-Just as in theaters, where more expensive seats went for higher prices and kept those with less spending power away from the wealthy audience members, customers were matched with the merchandise they could buy at Field's.
+Guides and other sales staff would usher shoppers around the store to find what they wanted, but like good real estate agents, keeping shoppers within their income levels.
+Like in theaters, where more expensive seats went for higher prices and kept those with less spending power away from the wealthy audience members, customers were matched with the merchandise they could buy at Fields.
 However, they could negotiate invisible social fences and observe more luxurious displays and goods in their gaze across the aisle.

 Another merchandising strategy was when merchants displayed items as they might appear in a room at home.
 By arranging furniture, carpet, and decorative artifacts this way, merchants departed from the convention of sorting furniture into rows by type.
 In this manner, a woman's shopping trip shows how she negotiated her personal taste.
-A woman travels to Field's with her mother, who complains that her parlor furniture is overly formal.
-At Field's, they find the new craftsman-style furniture was set up in a new configuration called a 'living room.'
-The women likely saw the setting advertised as a 'living room,' a term that gradually replaced "parlor" by 1910.
-The mother had doubts about craftsman furniture, judging by a catalog illustration, but changed her mind when she saw the room display and bought the furniture.
+A woman travels to Fields with her mother, who complains that her parlor furniture is overly formal.
+At Fields, they find the new craftsman-style furniture was set up in a new configuration called a 'living room.'
+The women likely saw the setting advertised as a 'living room,' a term that gradually replaced "parlor" by the 1910s.
+Judging by a catalog illustration, the mother had doubts about craftsman furniture but changed her mind when she saw the room display and purchased the items.
 The merchandising strategy worked: the shopper knew what she wanted when she saw it and was convinced it would be self-improvement, just as the owner of a new gas stove saw the wisdom of using the new gas stove technology.

 Lunch was reasonably priced in a plush wood-paneled dining room with mirrors and chandeliers, with music in the background that one would expect at a fine hotel.
 After lunch, a shopper could attend a free concert in the piano department or an art exhibition in the gallery.
-Given the opportunity to negotiate the store's social fences and range of merchandise, browsing at Field's was most likely a working-class shopper's only exposure to a concert or art exhibit in the downtown area.
-Shopping as education was a chance for patrons to think about their taste, negotiate their place in the cultural hierarchy, and perhaps, purchase something to improve their lives.
+Given the opportunity to negotiate the store's social fences and range of merchandise, browsing at Fields was most likely a working-class shopper's only exposure to a concert or art exhibit in the downtown area.
+Shopping as education allowed patrons to think about their tastes, negotiate their place in the cultural hierarchy, and purchase something to improve their lives.

 The Roll Architecture Played

 Since 1911, Daniel Burnham's architecture was a planned shopping area.
-Elements of the department-store building type were expanded and redistributed across larger shopping malls and then the virtual architecture of the Internet in contemporary retail spaces.
-Even though many influential department stores, such as Dayton Hudson, Lord and Taylor, and even Marshall Field's, have recently merged or gone out of business, the concept of the department store is still present as a 'universe' of seemingly every kind of merchandise available.
+Elements of department-store buildings were expanded and redistributed across large shopping malls and then the virtual architecture of the Internet in contemporary retail spaces.
+Even though many influential department stores, such as Dayton Hudson, Lord and Taylor, and even Marshall Field, had recently merged or gone out of business, the department store concept is still present as a 'universe' of seemingly every kind of merchandise available.
 Stores like Wal-Mart exemplify the abundant one-store-for-all.
-Amazon.com has the same pervasive scope on the Internet and is now (2021) the world's largest e-commerce store.
-Wal-Mart's new stores carry a reputation of monopolizing retail and extinguishing small businesses, just as Field's was controversial for taking the lion's share of retail trade in the Loop.
+Amazon.com has the same pervasive scope on the Internet and is now (2023) the world's largest e-commerce store.
+Wal-Mart's new stores carry a reputation of monopolizing retail and extinguishing small businesses, just as Fields was controversial for taking the lion's share of retail trade in the Loop.
 But not all department stores have died.
-Dayton Hudson in Minneapolis successfully re-emerged as Target in 2000, which still carries a whimsical cache of novelty and artistry, but at a lower price than one would have paid at Field's.
+Dayton Hudson in Minneapolis successfully re-emerged as Target in 2000, which carried a whimsical cache of novelty and artistry but at a lower price than one would have paid at Fields.
 Shopping malls like the Mall of America include theaters and hotels conveniently located from the Minneapolis International Airport.

 Social and Cultural Issues

-In the gilded age, Field's merchandising resembled the subculture of the aesthetic movement concerning gender roles with considerations of ethnicity and race.
-Today those fences still stand but are negotiated differently.
+In the Gilded Age, Fields merchandising resembled the subculture of the aesthetic movement concerning gender roles with considerations of ethnicity and race.
+Today, those fences still stand but are negotiated differently.
 A cultural tension remains between artistry as cultural refinement in retail and subcultural gender roles.
-Though names, places and the aesthetic movement's social rooting in the aesthetic subculture in the early 20th century, Field created stereotypes of the aesthetic movement by filtering out associations with the controversial gender roles and the ts of the aesthetic movement trends.
+Though names, places, and the aesthetic movement's social rooting in the aesthetic subculture in the early 20th century, Field created stereotypes of the aesthetic movement by filtering out associations with the controversial gender roles and the trends of the aesthetic movement.

 Histories of department stores provide perspective for art education because of schooling's long association with retail.
 Early 20th-century manual training students in Chicago's public high schools indirectly supported retail by supplying a labor force for manufacturing or as store workers.
-High school graduates took jobs in factories making everything from electronics to fashion.
-In contrast, other privileged graduates from professional or commercial high school programs could look for clerical and sales jobs.
-Similarly, today's art students move into jobs that affect design trends and merchandising with digital imagery and other computer-assisted design.
+High school graduates took factory jobs, making everything from electronics to fashion.
+In contrast, other privileged graduates from professional or commercial high school programs could look for clerical and sales positions.
+Similarly, today's art students move into jobs that affect design trends and merchandising with digital imagery and other computer-assisted designs.
 These students would benefit from studying merchandising and retail's social and cultural contours to become aware of the widespread educational impact.

 Marshall Field and Company was a cultural and retail institution that promoted shopping as artistry and education with its many layers of social roles.
 Marshall Field knew how to move different classes of shoppers to where they belonged in his store.
 Department store shopping is a complicated social ritual, more than simply looking and buying.
 Shoppers knowing what they wanted when they saw it constituted a densely layered negotiation of social and gendered fences of identity.
 Fields were where individuals came to browse and learn by looking at displays and looking at each other.